mannders00/ezauth/README.md

 # Motivation
 Basic bcrypt auth isn't that hard to learn for a Go `net/http` web app.
 Its true, but online forums are littered with desparate cries for a [django-allauth](https://docs.allauth.org/en/latest/) equivalent in the Go ecosystem, which doesn't exist.
 These cries either come from beginners, or from time conscious individuals uninterested in reinventing wheels.
 Both are valid.

-The basic requirements are to handle the basic auth flows with email/pass and with OAuth, against a `database/sql` compliant database connection.
+The basic requirements are to handle the basic auth flows with email/pass (and probably OAuth), against a `database/sql` compliant database connection.

 This compliance is important, because this means it should support different databases.
 SQLite and Postgres have their strengths, its nice to be able to choose.